IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Browsers.md

 - Create a custom application for this script and set it to auto start / run (System > System Customization > Custom Application)

+**NOTE:** This method can be used to start Bomgar remote support session from the browser

 ```bash linenums="1"
 #!/bin/bash
 #set -x